-For those looking to start streaming, deciding what gear to purchase can be rather daunting.
-A question often asked when getting ready to stream is, “Are software encoders good enough, or should I invest in hardware?”
+For those looking to start streaming, deciding which gear to purchase can be a daunting decision.
+A question often asked when preparing to stream is, “Are software encoders good enough, or should I invest in hardware?”

 A video encoder takes a signal from your camera, switcher, or other video infrastructure and converts it into a form suitable for online streaming platforms.
 An encoder is the most critical piece of equipment in your video path that will determine the ultimate quality and resiliency of your stream, so picking the right option is essential.

 There are two different roads you can take when it comes to choosing what encoder works best for you.
-There is software, a cheaper option that relies on your current computer to operate.
-Or hardware, which is a standalone unit with an exclusive focus of encoding.
+There is software, a cheaper option that relies on your current computer to operate, or hardware, which is a standalone unit with an exclusive focus on encoding.

 We created this helpful graphic to better illustrate pros and cons of both options.

 Software encoders include many popular options like ProPresenter, Wirecast, or VMix.
 These options have a starting price tag that can’t be beat.
 They also include many features built in like the ability to switch between multiple video sources, add overlaid text and graphics, and more.
 Because it is using equipment that you already own, it’s an obvious starting place for those wanting to get into the streaming game.

 However, choosing software will likely come with unforeseen challenges and expenses.
 Software encoders rely on the computer’s processing power, usually requiring a beefy processor and GPU in order to process multiple inputs, compress into multiple bitrates, etc. Because it is also relying on the computer’s operating system, along with multitasking with other applications on the computer, stability can be unpredictable, leading to interruptions or quality loss.
 Support can also be tricky, as the program may be running in thousands of configurations on fragmented device setups.

 Hardware Encoders: The Reliable Option